-The BBC and producers Mammoth Screen has finally revealed that the series will premiere on BBC One this autumn.
+The BBC and producers Mammoth Screen has finally revealed the premiere date.

-The broadcaster announced on Monday, September 9th: "The War Of The Worlds, the H.G.
+The broadcaster announced previously: "The War Of The Worlds, the H.G.
 Wells classic sci-fi adaptation by Peter Harness, directed by Craig Viveiros and starring Eleanor Tomlinson, Rafe Spall, Robert Carlyle and Rupert Graves will be arriving this autumn on BBC One."